data-visualization-capstone/web/README.md

 # Data Visualization Capstone
+> Front End Website for Data Visualization Capstone.
 ===========

-> Front End Website for Data Visualization Capstone.

-Overview
----

-This project aims to provide an easy to use graphing library.
-Utilizing Leaflet.js and D3.js, this projects builds interactive maps of GPS and Geolocation data.
+* Our goal was to provide a tool that users could use to explore and compare a variety of different data sources. *

 Demo
 ---